-Most of the Indian cities are suffering due to illegal dumping of wastes.
+Most of the Indian cities are suffering due to the illegal dumping of waste.
 Municipal bodies are struggling with the increased costs of collecting and transporting wastes.
-A major part of these wastes are organic waste.
+A major part of this waste is organic waste.
 It causes landfills and generates a greenhouse gas named methane.
 Food waste, paper waste, green waste, sewage, manure, human waste, slaughterhouse waste, etc. are examples of organic waste.

 Biogas technology enables us to utilize organic wastes in an effective way.
-We can create productive resources through that.
+We can create productive resources with the help of that.
 The production of biogas from organic waste reduces the generation of greenhouse gas such as methane.
 Also, the production of biogas on farms can reduce the insects, odors, and pathogens related to conventional manure stockpiles.
 Some of the biogas startups in India are given below.

 1. Carbon Loops